Exawind/amr-wind-frontend/postproengine/doc/wake_meander.md

   rotthrust           : Target rotor thrust for ConstantFlux method.
-(Optional, Default: None) savefile            : File to save timeseries of wake centers, per iplane (Optional, Default: '') output_dir          : Directory to save results (Optional, Default: './')
+(Optional, Default: None) savefile            : File to save timeseries of wake centers, per iplane (Optional, Default: '') output_dir          : Directory to save results (Optional, Default: './') weighted_center     : If True, calculate the velocity-deficit-weighted "center of mass"; if False, calculate the geometric center of the wake.
+(Optional, Default: True)
 ```

 ## Actions: